New Mexico primed to join US recreational pot wave

 State oversight would largely fall to the governor-appointed superintendent of the Regulation and Licensing Department that would issue licenses for a fee to marijuana-related businesses.
 The agency initially would have the authority to limit marijuana production levels by major producers — a lever over market supplies and pricing.

-Several senators warned against the production cap as a recipe for creating a government sanctioned monopoly, amid lobbying for price supports by the incumbent medical marijuana industry.
+Several senators warned against the production cap as a recipe for creating a government sanctioned monopoly, amid lobbying for price supports by some incumbent medical marijuana producers.

 The legalization bill creates a cannabis control division to oversee 10 types of industry licenses.
 Those include micro-licenses with low annual fees for small producers to grow up to 200 marijuana plants and also package and sell their products.